SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/Integer/toString.md

 so.topic: reference
 ---

+# Integer.toString()

 This function returns a string representation of the Integer.